 What next?
 Microsoft 365 and Zero Trust

-Microsoft have developed Microsoft 365 with Zero Trust principles at its heart, so the first place to start is ensuring your environment is configured in the best way.
-When deciding which features to utilise within Microsoft 365 you must consider a number of issues like how much freedom you want to give your employees; how to account for industry security regulations and compliance; and the continued maintenance of any security features implemented.
+Microsoft has developed Microsoft 365 with Zero Trust principles at its heart, so the first place to start is ensuring your environment is configured in the best way.
+When deciding which features to utilise within Microsoft 365 you must consider several issues like how much freedom you want to give your employees; how to account for industry security regulations and compliance; and the continued maintenance of any security features implemented.

 Here are a few considerations to get you started…